 Q14.
 Does the City have any Mommy and Me programs?

-Tot Time and Sticky Fingers are just a few of our programs that gear interaction between parent and child.
+We offer a variety of programs that gear interaction between parent and child.
 For more information on Toddler programs please visit our Toddler Web Page or call to inquire information by telephone at 305.673.7730.

 Q15.
 How long is financial aid good for?

 Q16.
 Does the City offer any programs for adults?

 Absolutely!
 Adult programs vary throughout the season.
 Some of our adult programs include: Tennis, Swimming, Computer Classes, Senior Scenes and Athletic Leagues.
 Please contact the Parks and Recreation Department at 305.673.7730 or click Adult Programs or Senior Programs for more information.

 Q17.
 Does the City rent facilities and what are the requirements to rent one?